bloominstituteoftechnology/Sprint-Challenge--Django-II/README.md

-# Sprint-Challenge--Django-I
+# Sprint-Challenge--Django-II

-For this sprint challenge, you'll be exploring some test data in our Django RPG.
+For this sprint challenge, you'll be exploring some test data in a Django RPG.
 Start by pulling and checking out the `testdata` branch from the main repo: https://github.com/lambdaschool/django-rpg